Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 that Khitchdee is releasing as open source for app developers at large.
 We want to encourage devs to evaluate modal GUIs and develop modal GUI apps.

-Campared to WIMP GUIs, Modal GUIs are simpler to design and implement for the developer
+Compared to WIMP GUIs, Modal GUIs are simpler to design and implement for the developer
 and simpler and more efficient to use for the user.
 Since devs use IDEs, ModalWX is a modal GUI app that is an IDE.
 The dev as user can evaluate the simplicity and efficiency advantages of a modal GUI.